 For this family and others, one of the big ongoing needs, according to other IROC volunteers, are basic hygiene products like soap and shampoo.
 If you have a collection of sample-size toothpaste, toothbrushes, and dental floss in your bathroom cabinet from years of dentists trips, we can distribute those to new families.

-And if you’re headed to Costco and want to contribute, consider picking up a big package of soap bars, or shampoo, or tampons, or diapers (the baby in this family is currently in size 4)?
-We’d take and distribute any of those items to the Khodadadi family and others.
+And if you’re headed to Costco and want to contribute, consider picking up a big package of soap bars, or shampoo, or tampons, or diapers (the baby in this family is currently in size 4).
+Any of those items can be delivered to the Khodadadi family and others.

 Anything else?

-If you’re doing a house or cabinet purge, send photos of whatever you’re getting rid of.
-The family hasn’t turned down many of the things we’ve offered so far.
+If you’re doing a house or closet or cabinet purge, send photos of whatever you’re getting rid of.
+The family hasn’t turned down many of the things offered so far.

 What to be more involved?